Loroark/Not_a_snake/README.md

 Game like snake but not a snake.

-This game might look like snake but way worse XD
+This game might look like snake but it's way worse XD